google-deepmind/reverb/README.md

 ### Checkpointing

 Reverb supports checkpointing; the state and content of Reverb servers can be stored to permanent storage.
-While pointing, the `Server` serializes all of its data and metadata needed to reconstruct it.
+While checkpointing, the `Server` serializes all of its data and metadata needed to reconstruct it.
 During this process the `Server` blocks all incoming insert, sample, update, and delete requests.

 Checkpointing is done with a call from the Reverb `Client`: